tilt-dev/tilt.build/src/product_direction.md

 - [Windows Support](https://github.com/windmilleng/tilt/issues/1961)

 ## Extensions
-We are working Tilt Extensions, a mechanism to package custom functions so that you can re-use them in your Tiltfile.
-The functions are meant to be open sourced, to foster sharing ideas within the Tilt community, and encouraging best practices.
+We are working on Tilt Extensions, a mechanism to package custom functions so that you can re-use them in your Tiltfile.
+The functions are meant to be open sourced, to foster sharing ideas within the Tilt community, and encourage best practices.